 Please don’t say things like “Good morning,” since we air at different times all around the country.
 Stick with “Hi, Tom.”
 First names are fine with us!

-To request a CD of a program that aired on On Point, call our toll-free number 1-800-909-9287.
+To request a CD of a program that aired on On Point, feel free to call 1-800-909-9287.
 There is a $15 charge for each CD, including shipping and handling.
 We don’t produce transcripts, as the cost remains prohibitively expensive for 10 hours of programming a week.

 For general comments, questions, and/or suggestions about On Point, you may: